 Tourism and natural resources are key areas of employment in the region (Kerry County Council, 2015).
-The aquaculture industry provides a substantial element of the overall economy of the county and the region around the Harbour, in addition to providing employment overseas where seed for the sites is typically sought (France in terms of this proposed site).
-Should the proposed site (T6/470) be approved it would provide local employment from the operation of the business in addition to supplying local product to the region therefore providing for the local and regional economy.
+The aquaculture industry provides a substantial element of the overall economy of the county and the region around the Harbour, in addition to providing employment overseas where seed for the sites is typically sought.
+Should the proposed site (T6/458) be approved it would provide local employment from the operation of the business in addition to supplying local product to the region therefore providing for the local and regional economy.

-It is the considered opinion of the advisor that the operation of this new proposed site (T6/470) could provide a positive effect to the local and regional economy.
+It is the considered opinion of the advisor that the operation of this new proposed site could provide a positive effect to the local and regional economy.